tweag/chainsail-resources/examples/soft-kmeans/README.md

 # Better soft k-means clustering with Chainsail - multimodality treated right
 [Soft k-means clustering](https://en.wikipedia.org/wiki/Fuzzy_clustering), also known as fuzzy clustering, is the probabilistic version of the better known k-means clustering.
-K-means algorithms are usually involved in a range of different tasks, like exploratory data analysis, classification (document classification, finding consensus sequences in DNA) or anomaly detection (financial fraud detection, safety vulnerability discovery).
+K-means algorithms are usually involved in a range of different tasks, like exploratory data analysis, classification (document classification, image segmentation, finding consensus sequences in DNA) or anomaly detection (financial fraud detection, safety vulnerability discovery).

 Although clustering is particularly powerful on high dimensional datasets (as it allows to define clusters that could difficultly be inferred by a human), in this example, we simulate an abstract clustering problem in one dimension only, for simpler visualization.

-This example aims to illustrate a use case of Chainsail.
+This example aims to illustrate a use case of [Chainsail](https://chainsail.io/).
 The soft k-means model used here exhibits multimodality in the posterior distribution.
 And whereas single-chain MCMC algorithms notoriously struggle to correctly sample such posteriors, Chainsail aspires to perform better on this particular task.